OPENDAP/hyrax-docker/README.md

 Based on https://bitbucket.csiro.au/projects/ASC/repos/hyrax-docker/,
 Dec 19, 2016, by gareth.williams@csiro.au.
 That project was licensed
 under a CSIRO variation of a MIT / BSD Open Source License.
-The license text is in the file CSIRO_MIT_LICENSE
+The license text is in the file CSIRO\_MIT\_LICENSE

-Gareth notes: Ideas have been drawn from https://github.com/Unidata/thredds-docker and various other contributions on _dockerhub_, including the official _postgres_ container's exemplar use of variables with an entrypoint.
+> NOTE: Gareth wrote: Ideas have been drawn from https://github.com/Unidata/thredds-docker and various other contributions on _dockerhub_, including the official _postgres_ container's exemplar use of variables with an entrypoint.